jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.0.2 =
+Added Unique Value option to the Add Custom Meta and Edit Custom Meta screens.
+This allows you to create meta data which is exclusive to each user.
+If a user enters a duplicate value, the submission is terminated, an error message is returned, and the CSS class umm-error-field is added to the faulty field.
+Added total support for checkbox groups.
+Added new short code attributes.
+Added support for nested short codes.
+Updated Help section.
+Verified compatibility with latest WordPress 3.6.1.

 = 3.0.1 =
 Bug fixes.
 Added nonce field to all custom meta forms.
 Verified compatibility with latest WordPress version.